Category: Real Estate News

 Beware!
 Wire Fraud is at an All Time High.

 You’ve done it!
 You took a Buyer from shopping for a house, to a contract on a house, to the closing table and you couldn’t be more ecstatic for them.
-Then… in total shock you find out your Buyers have wired thousands of dollars to a thief!
-You discover the “I could never be a victim to wire fraud, it’d never happen to me” […]
+Then… in total shock you find out […]

 Read More of Beware!
 Wire Fraud is at an All Time High. >>